Project Overview

 Visual Identity in Service of System Goals

-While Toggle's visual identity began as a creative exploration, it evolved into a tool for reinforcing user experience themes like comfort, community, and playful professionalism.
+Toggle's visual identity started as creative exploration and became a tool for the experience themes underneath it: comfort, community, and permission to play.

 • Warm earth tones and energetic reds created a balance between inviting spaces and energized play, designed to feel familiar yet exciting.